-The main result of~\cite{AS08} is the complete classification of the K3 surfaces $(X,\alpha)$ in terms of the fixed locus of $\alpha$ and $N(\alpha)$.
+The main result of~\cite{AS08} is the complete classification of the K3 surfaces $(X,\alpha)$ in terms of the fixed loci $\Fix \alpha\subset X$ and $N(\alpha)\subset \Pic X$.
 Moreover, for each case they also provide a projective model realizing it.
-Their result can be summarized as follows.
+Their results can be summarized as follows.

 \begin{theorem}{\cite[Theorems 2.8 and 3.4]{AS08}} Let $(X,\alpha)$ be a complex K3 surface with an automorphism $\alpha$ of order $3$.
 Then $\Fix \alpha$ consists of $n\leq 9$ points and $k\leq 6$ curves.
 The couple $(n,k)$ uniquely determines $N(\alpha)$.
 All the possible triples $(n,k,N(\alpha))$ are listed in~\cite[Table 2]{AS08}.